huangyunmu/BigNews/README.md

 Other Notes:
 1 Chinese coding
-Add below code in your py code if you are going to use Chinese code
+Add utf-8 encoding header code in your py code if you are going to use Chinese code
-# -*- coding: utf-8 -*-